Skip to main content

 17

-Today’s trek from Tarina to Woche is a continuation of your high-altitude journey, with a trail that passes through forests of juniper, fir, and rhododendron.
-The route gradually descends to the village of Woche, offering you a chance to experience the beautiful natural surroundings and the remote village life.
-Woche is a great spot to immerse yourself in the peace and serenity of the Bhutanese wilderness.
+Leaving Tarina behind, the trail to Woche continues through forests of juniper, fir, and rhododendron.
+The route gradually descends to the village of Woche, offering a chance to experience the area’s natural beauty and remote village life.
+Woche is an ideal place to immerse yourself in the peace and serenity of the Bhutanese wilderness.
 Overnight camping at Woche.

-Today’s trek from Tarina to Woche is a continuation of your high-altitude journey, with a trail that passes through forests of juniper, fir, and rhododendron.
-The route gradually descends to the village of Woche, offering you a chance to experience the beautiful natural surroundings and the remote village life.
-Woche is a great spot to immerse yourself in the peace and serenity of the Bhutanese wilderness.
+Leaving Tarina behind, the trail to Woche continues through forests of juniper, fir, and rhododendron.
+The route gradually descends to the village of Woche, offering a chance to experience the area’s natural beauty and remote village life.
+Woche is an ideal place to immerse yourself in the peace and serenity of the Bhutanese wilderness.
 Overnight camping at Woche.

 Accommodation